balenaltd/handbook/ResinHUP.md

 How to use resinHUP to update devices that are not eligible for self-service update, or require manual update.

+**IMPORTANT: read the entire document before embarking on a resinHUP process, to be aware of potential gotchas!***

 ## Overview

 At the time of writing, the eligible devices are the Raspberry Pi series, BeagleBone Black, and Intel NUC.
 Updates currently work only from 1.x to 1.x.